PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 ..
 [2] If you reach a warning page during this step, click advanced settings and choose the proceed to webpage option.
 ..
 [3] Log in to the NGFW via CLI by opening a terminal/bash window on your local machine and entering this, *ssh {username}@{X.X.X.X}* (with your NGFW's management IP replacing the X's).

-This tutorial will be split into 4 main sections below and can either be done by reading the document or by watching the tutorial videos.
+This tutorial can either be done by reading the document or by watching the tutorial videos.
 There is a video tutorial for achieving the intended results via use of the PanHandler UI tool and the SLI command line interface tool.

 |